-Choose Recursive instead of the default Non-recursive option.
+Choose Recursive instead of the default “Non-recursive” option.

 Leave “Smart reconstruction” as the Build mode, but choose Preview instead of “Build Dataset”, just for the purpose of demonstration.

-Examine the two activities in this job:
+Examine the two activities in this job preview:

-The first runs the copied Join recipe.
+One runs the copied Join recipe.

-The second runs the copied Prepare recipe.
+Another runs the copied Prepare recipe.

 At the top right, click Run to initiate the job that will first build scoring_data and then scoring_data_prepared.